twilio/media-streams/java/realtime-transcriptions/README.md

 # Realtime Transcriptions Demo

-This demo is a server application consuming audio from Twilio Programmable Media Streams and using Google Cloud Speech to perform real-time transcriptions.
+This demo is a server application consuming audio from Twilio Media Streams and using Google Cloud Speech to perform real-time transcriptions.

 ## App sever setup